lambda-11235/ttyped/README.md

 # TTyped

 TTyped is a dependently typed language based on the Calculus of Constructions (CoC).
+Features/quirks include

-It converts curry variables to de Bruijn indices for variable identification.
+1. Conversion from curry variables to de Bruijn indices for variable identification.
+2. The ability to define axioms.
+3. Full reduction of terms that don't contain axioms.
+4. Extraction to the Untyped Lambda Calculus.
+5. A REPL that allows for easy experimentation with the CoC.

 There is also a version based on intuitionistic type theory in the branch `martin_lof` (**obsolete**).
 A video describing this project